 For larger systems bottom laterals are used.
-These needs to be assembled inside the vessel
+These need to be assembled inside the vessel but will often be pre-installed before being shipped.

 Move the vessel into its final position as it will be difficult to move once the media has been added.